Senior Group Leader, Broad Institute of MIT and Harvard

-Just a few years ago, Sonia and Eric were pursuing completely different careers.
-Sonia had earned a J.D. from Harvard Law School, Eric had trained in city planning and transportation engineering at MIT, and both were working in consulting when they learned, in late 2011, that Sonia carries the autosomal dominant genetic mutation that had caused her mother to abruptly develop and die of prion disease the year before.
-Over the next few months, Sonia and Eric both changed careers in order to re-train in the biomedical sciences and devote their lives to working towards a treatment or cure.
+This work is personally motivated: in late 2011, Sonia found out she carries the autosomal dominant genetic mutation that had caused her mother to abruptly develop and die of prion disease the year before.
+Having originally trained in law and city planning respectively, Sonia and Eric both changed careers in order to become biomedical scientists and devote their lives to working towards a treatment or cure.
 They founded Prion Alliance, a research non-profit, and Eric began blogging at cureffi.org.
-In fall 2014, both joined the Biological and Biomedical Sciences PhD program at Harvard Medical School.
+They received their PhDs from Harvard Medical School in 2019.